Dutch yard Feadship has delivered its 77.25 metre superyacht named Syzygy 818.

-Syzygy 818 also features a beam of 11 metres and is set to be delivered later this year.
-Built from a steel hull and aluminium superstructure, with three decks, Feadship described the yacht as “elegant and well proportioned”.
+Syzygy 818 also features a beam of 11 metres and has been built from a steel hull and aluminium superstructure.
+Feadship described the yacht as “elegant and well proportioned”.

 KK Superyachts has been representing the owner, from the concept phase to construction.